mhalbritter/graal-native-image-analysis/README.md

 ![](img/simple-reflection-many-big-classes-heap.png)

 When comparing the reflection heap with the no reflection heap, we can see that it's a lot bigger.
 That's the main reason why the reflection image is bigger.
 We can see 4 MB of `LinkedHashMap`, which is not in the no reflection version.
 Another 4 MB of the heap is used for `reflect.Method`, which is also not there in the no reflection version.
 Another 3 MB are spent for `sun.reflect.annotation` data, which is also not in the no reflection version.

 ### no-reflection-many-classes vs simple-reflection-many-classes

+Method count: 100 classes with 1 constructor and 1 method each = 200

+Question: Why is the reflection based executable not that much bigger than the code one?

 `no-reflection-many-classes`: